 Before heading out to the store, sit down and make a shopping list of everything you need.
 This will help you stay focused while you’re rural shopping.
 It also makes sure you don’t forget anything important.
 It could be a long ride back to the rural grocery stores.

-It’s also a good idea to check your list twice before leaving the house to make sure you didn’t miss anything.
-Not only that but with rural shopping, the stores may not always be open like they are in the cities.
+It’s also a good idea to check your list twice before leaving the house to ensure you don’t miss anything.
+However, in rural areas, stores may not always be open like they are in cities.

-You don’t want to have to gas up again to go out for another hour or more ride to the market adding to the cost of the shopping itself.
+You don’t want to have to gas up again to go out for another hour or more ride to the market, which would add to the cost of the shopping itself.

 2. Shop Around Before Purchasing

-When you live in a rural area, it’s important to compare prices at different stores before making any big purchases.
+When living in a rural area, it’s important to compare prices at different stores before making big purchases.
 Gas is usually (but not always) cheaper in rural areas, but groceries and other necessary items can be more expensive.

-By taking the time to shop around, you can make sure you’re getting the best deal possible on everything you need.
-However, in some rural areas, you may not have choices unless you shop online or grow your own food.
+By shopping around, you can ensure you’re getting the best possible deal on everything you need.
+However, in some rural areas, you may not have choices unless you shop online or grow your food.

-However, when you see something on sale as I did with butter this past week, I purchased double what I needed to keep it in stock.
-Why pay $6.99 for butter when you can get it for $3.50 on sale?
+However, when you see something on sale, as I did with butter this past week, you see that I purchased double what I needed to keep it in stock.
+Why pay $6.99 for butter when you can get it for $3.99 on sale?

 3. Get Creative With Rural Shopping

 There’s no shame in getting creative when shopping in a rural area.
-If your local grocery store doesn’t have the specific type of cheese you’re looking for, ask the manager if they can order it for you.
+If your local grocery store doesn’t have the specific type of cheese you want, ask the manager if they can order it for you.

-Or, if there’s an item you need that’s not carried by any of the local stores, try ordering it online and having it shipped to your home.
+Or, if there’s an item you need at a local store that doesn’t carry it, try ordering it online and having it shipped to your home.

-With a little bit of ingenuity, you can find anything you need—even in a rural area!
-There may be some local farmers and hunters that sell food in the area.
-Ask around and you may find more places to shop for things you hadn’t thought of.
+With some ingenuity, you can find anything you need—even in a rural area!
+Some local farmers and hunters may sell food in the area.
+Ask around, and you may find more places to shop for things you didn’t know were nearby.

-The picture above of a Maine rope mat was purchased at a local craft fair in town.
-Where we live there is a month-long “mud season” and these rope mats are most needed to wipe off boots and shoes before entering a home especially.
+The picture above of a Maine rope mat was purchased at a local craft fair.
+Where we live, there is a month-long “mud season,” and these rope mats are needed to wipe off boots and shoes before entering a home.

-These local shows can be the best places to find things for your rural area living.
-I try to do my rural shopping at these local craft events, especially for holiday gifts.
+These local shows can be the best places to find things for rural living.
+I try to do rural shopping at these local craft events, especially for holiday gifts.

 4. Know Your Limitations

-I have an aunt when she first moved out west to a rural area, the pasta was limited.
+When my aunt first moved out west to a rural area, pasta was limited.
 She could only find elbow macaroni and spaghetti.
 She could not find canned tomatoes from Italy like she used to get back on the East Coast.

 5. Stock Up For Rural Shopping

-One of the best things you can do when rural shopping is to stock up on items when you see them.
+One of the best things you can do when shopping in a rural area is to stock up on items when you see them.
 This may mean buying in bulk or simply purchasing more than you need at the time, but it’s worth it.

 It avoids making multiple trips into town for groceries or other necessities.

 And, who knows?
-Maybe you’ll find that you enjoy having a little extra food around the house.
+Maybe you’ll enjoy having a little extra food around the house.

 6. Shop Online

-Last but not least you can plan ahead and order things online.
-Of course, some areas may not receive deliveries as quickly as you would have in other areas of the country.
-You may not have postal delivery and you may need to go to a PO Box to pick up your mail as I do.
+Last but not least, you can plan and order things online.
+Of course, some areas may not receive deliveries as quickly as in other parts of the country.
+You may not have postal delivery and need to pick up your mail at a PO Box, as I do.

-Shopping online has been a godsend because where we live we get a lot of snow in the winter.
-Who wants to go out driving an hour away to shop when you can shop online?
+Shopping online has been a godsend because we get a lot of snow in the winter.
+Who wants to drive an hour away to shop when you can shop online?

-Sometimes you may have to drive further in a rural area like we do for medicines.
+Sometimes, you may have to drive further in a rural area, as we do for medicines.
 We try to make a day out of our rural shopping and stop for lunch.
-Other times, we may go exploring in nearby rural areas along the way.
+Other times, we may explore nearby rural areas along the way.

 Payment Methods in Rural Areas

-You may be surprised to hear that some of the local farms in our area are now accepting Venmo payments.
-Others accept credit cards, cash or even one restaurant accepted Bitcoin.
-Venmo seems to be the most popular at the local farmers market.
+You may be surprised to learn that some local farms in our area are now accepting Venmo payments.
+Others accept credit cards and cash, and even one restaurant accepts Bitcoin.
+Venmo seems to be the most popular at the local farmers’ market.

-After all small local businesses in rural areas have to make money to feed their families too.
+After all, small local businesses in rural areas also have to make money to feed their families.

 Conclusion of Rural Shopping:

-Rural shopping doesn’t have to be difficult or frustrating—with a little bit of planning and creativity, you can find everything you need (and more!).
+Rural shopping doesn’t have to be difficult or frustrating—with some planning and creativity, you can find everything you need (and more!).

 So next time you head out to shop, remember these tips and enjoy the experience—after all, there’s nothing quite like finding that perfect piece of produce at your local farmer’s market!
 What other tips would you add to this list for shopping?